healthri-imaging/openid-auth-plugin/README.md

 This plugin will use any entries located in any of those properties files where the property **type** is set to "openid".
 See the sample properties in the resources directory.

 Multiple open-id authentication servers can be configured using multiple properties file.
-The provider.id should be distinct across all properties files.

 The following properties control the plugin: